alem-platform/backend/marketflow/README.md

 Try to avoid exchanges that require registration to receive streaming data.
 Then read the documentation of the exchanges on how to receive market data via WebSocket.

-You will also receive data from the local generator for Test Mode.
+You will also receive data from the local generator for `Test Mode`.
 Run the `provided program` and receive information on ports `40101`, `40102`, `40103`.

 #### Additional conditions for live data handling

-- **Avoiding IP Bans:** The system should implement proxy support to prevent IP bans when fetching data from cryptocurrency exchanges.
+- **Avoiding IP Bans:** The system should implement [proxy](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/) support to prevent IP bans when fetching data from cryptocurrency exchanges.
 - **Redundancy and Failover:** If a WebSocket connection fails, the system should automatically attempt to reconnect (Note: turn off your internet connection to check 😉).
 - **Proxy Support:** The system should support configurable proxies to distribute requests across multiple IPs, ensuring continuous access to exchange APIs.